peixinlei/M2HSE/README.md

-# Complementarity is the king: A multi-modal and multi-grained hierarchical semantic enhancement network for cross-modal retrieval (M<sup>2</sup>HSE)
+# Complementarity is the King: A Multi-modal and Multi-grained Hierarchical Semantic Enhancement Network for Cross-modal Retrieval (M<sup>2</sup>HSE)

 PyTorch code for M<sup>2</sup>HSE. *The local-level subenetwork* of our M<sup>2</sup>HSE is built on top of the [VSESC](https://github.com/HuiChen24/MM_SemanticConsistency).